-Adding a few simple cover crops to your outdoor grow can benefit your plants in so many ways.
-Cover Crops are known to:
+Adding a few simple companion crops (or "cover crops") to your soil-based grow room can benefit your plants in so many ways.

 - Improve the health of your soil